ibexa/documentation-user/docs/ibexa_engage/ibexa_engage.md

 ## Work with campaigns

-You can create, configure, and create campaigns using [Qualifio Engage](https://developers.qualifio.com/docs/engage/).
+You can create, configure, and manage campaigns by using [Qualifio Engage](https://developers.qualifio.com/docs/engage/).
-To access the Qualifio Back Office page and create or manage campaigns, click the **Manage campaigns in Qualifio** button under the **Ibexa Engage** menu.
+To access the Qualifio Manager page and create or manage campaigns, click the **Manage campaigns in Qualifio** button under the **Ibexa Engage** menu.
 To display your campaign on the website, use one of the available tools - Campaign block or Campaign custom tag.

 For more information about creating and managing campaigns, see [Qualifio Engage documentation](https://support.qualifio.com/hc/en-us/categories/202280638-Qualifio-Engage).

 ### Campaign block

-To promote your campaign, you can add [Campaign block](../content_management/block_reference.md#campaign-block) in Page Builder.
+To promote your campaign, you can add a [Campaign block](../content_management/block_reference.md#campaign-block) to a page in Page Builder.
-In the **Campaign** block you can choose campaign from the drop-down list.
+In the block's settings, you can select a campaign that you want to display from a drop-down list.
 This list includes all campaigns available on user's Qualifio account which are active or scheduled to launch in the future.

 ![Campaign block](img/campaign_block.png "Campaign block")

 ### Campaign custom tag

-You can embed campaign in the Rich Text field with Campaign custom tag.
+You can embed a campaign within the [Rich Text field](../content_management/create_edit_content_items.md#edit-rich-text-fields) by using a Campaign custom tag.
-To do it, select custom tag from the toolbar, and a choose campaign.
+To do it, select a custom tag from the toolbar, and a choose campaign.

 ![Campaign custom tag](img/campaign_custom_tag.png "Campaign custom tag")